dokokitsune/orion-browser-flake/README.md

-# Orion Browser
+># Orion Browser

 This is my Orion Browser nix flake for Linux.
 This is just a flatpak wrapper for the official Orion Browser beta flatpak bundle.
 > [!CAUTION]
 > This is a very early beta of Orion Browser.
-Any bugs you find should be reported to the Orion team at: [https://orionfeedback.org/t/desktop-linux](https://orionfeedback.org/t/desktop-linux)
+Any bugs you find should be reported to the Orion team at: <br> [https://orionfeedback.org/t/desktop-linux](https://orionfeedback.org/t/desktop-linux).

+> [!NOTE]
+> Launching for the first time will take some time as the flatpak dependencies install.

 ## Supported Architectures
 - `x86_64-linux`